 What is recruitment?

 Recruitment and resourcing involve attracting and selecting individuals into a job role.
-Recruiting the right individuals is crucial to organisational performance, and is a critical activity, not just for the HR team but also for line managers who are increasingly involved in the selection process.
-All those involved in recruitment activities should be equipped with the appropriate knowledge and skills required to make effective and fair recruitment decisions.
+Recruiting the right individuals is crucial for organisations who need people with the right skills and capabilities to deliver their goals.
+It’s a critical activity, not just for the HR team but also for line managers who are increasingly involved in the selection process.
+Everyone involved in recruitment must have the appropriate knowledge and skills to make effective and fair recruitment decisions.

 The length and complexity of the recruitment process will vary depending on an organisation’s size and resources.
-However, the following stages should be present and are explored later in this factsheet:
+However, each of the following stages should be present and are explored in this factsheet:

-A variety of factors influence the recruitment market.
-Our quarterly Labour market outlook monitors UK economic and labour market indicators and recruitment outlook.
-Our Resourcing and talent planning survey provides data on UK recruitment trends and employers’ practices, including the expected impact of Brexit on resourcing.
-Although there’s considerable uncertainty about what the UK’s EU immigration policy will be following Brexit, potential changes to UK organisations' ability to recruit EU migrants is a key consideration for resourcing professionals.
-Our factsheet on employing overseas workers in the UK has more, and our Brexit hub has resources and details of our activities to support the HR profession.
+It’s important to be aware of the labour market trends that affect recruitment and resourcing.
+For the UK, our quarterly Labour market outlook monitors UK economic and labour market indicators and recruitment outlook.
+Our Resourcing and talent planning survey provides data on UK recruitment trends and employers’ practices, including the impact of Brexit on resourcing.
+For more about the implications of Brexit in recruitment and resourcing, visit our Brexit hub and our factsheet on employing overseas workers in the UK.

-Another key part of resourcing is attracting a diverse range of candidates.
-Diversity and inclusion should be considered at each stage of the process, with practices and systems regularly reviewed to ensure hidden bias is removed and resourcing methods are inclusive.
-Everyone taking part in activities such as shortlisting and interviewing should be aware of relevant legislation and the importance of avoiding discrimination.
+Another key part of resourcing is attracting a wide range of candidates.
+Inclusion and diversity should be considered throughout the process, with practices and systems regularly reviewed to ensure resourcing methods are inclusive and hidden bias is removed.
+Everyone taking part in activities such as shortlisting and interviewing must be aware of relevant legislation and the need to avoid discrimination.
 CIPD members can see our Recruitment and selection law Q&As for more on the UK legal aspects of recruitment.
-Our report Diversity and inclusion at work: facing up to the business case also highlights potential pitfalls to avoid in recruitment, and ways to tackle these.
+Our report Diversity and inclusion at work: facing up to the business case also highlights potential pitfalls in recruitment and ways to tackle them.

 Defining the role

-A person specification or job profile states the necessary and desirable criteria for selection.
-The characteristics specified must be clear, demonstrable and avoid bias in wording.
+The person specification states the essential criteria for selection.
+The characteristics must be clear, demonstrable and avoid bias in wording.

 Competency frameworks are sometimes substituted for job or person specifications, but these should include an indication of roles and responsibilities.
 See our factsheet on competence and competency frameworks.